jannepeh/AI-pic-generator/README.md

 ![AI Generated Thumbnail](screenshots/generated-pic.png)
 _AI-generated YouTube thumbnail created by the API_

-### Example Topics and Results
+### Example Prompts and Results

-- **Space**: Generates images with stars, planets, astronauts, rockets
+- **"space exploration with rockets and stars"** - Generates cosmic imagery with spacecraft and celestial bodies
-- **Cooking**: Creates thumbnails with food, kitchen utensils, chef elements
+- **"cooking pasta with fresh ingredients"** - Creates food photography with vibrant ingredients and kitchen elements
-- **Gaming**: Produces gaming-themed imagery with controllers, characters, effects
+- **"gaming setup with RGB lighting"** - Produces gaming-themed imagery with colorful lighting and equipment
-- **Travel**: Shows landscapes, landmarks, travel-related imagery
+- **"travel destination tropical beach sunset"** - Shows scenic travel imagery with beaches and sunsets

 ## Technical Implementation